Active Searches DSG Koya

 About Cleveland and Northeastern Ohio

-Cleveland is one of the nation’s most exciting cities, with a population of over 390,000.
-The Northeastern Ohio region reflects a 5-county MSA of over 2 million people.
-The area includes residents from diverse ethnic backgrounds and has maintained a solid economy with a mix of service, healthcare, and manufacturing businesses.
-Arts and culture include galleries, community festivals, restaurants, world-renowned orchestra, art museums and thriving theatre venues.
-On the shores of Lake Erie, the area is also home to beautiful parks and a myriad of recreational opportunities.
-Educational organizations include outstanding public and private school systems, community colleges and a number of public and private institutions of higher
+Cleveland is a mid-market city that offers the perfect balance of big-city opportunity and small-city character — a place where creativity, community, and affordability come together to make an extraordinary quality of life possible.
+The Greater Cleveland region reflects a 5-county MSA of over 2 million people and includes the City of Cleveland which has nearly 400,000 residents in the city limits.
+The area is comprised of residents from more than 150 ethnicities and has maintained a solid economy with a mix of business services, healthcare, and manufacturing businesses.
+Arts and culture include community festivals, restaurants, a world-renowned orchestra and art museum, and the second largest theatre district in the country.
+Located on the shores of a Great Lake, Lake Erie, the area is also known as the Northcoast and is home to award winning parks, a National Park and a myriad of recreational opportunities.
+Educational organizations include outstanding public and private school systems, community colleges and a number of public and private institutions of higher learning.
+Professional and collegiate athletics include major league football, baseball, basketball, minor league hockey and collegiate Division I, II and III sports programs